Geta/geta-optimizely-genericlinks/README.md

 ## What is does?

 Provides a new property type `LinkDataCollection` which is an alternative to `LinkItemCollection`.
-It can be extended with additional propertes.
+It can be extended with additional properties.

 ## How to get started?